 - Click Network & Security in the Categories section to display the list of available network and security components.

 - Drag an On-Demand Load Balancer component onto the design canvas.

-- Enter a component name in the ID text box to uniquely label the component in the design canvas.
+- Enter a name in the Name text box.

 - Select a machine name from the Machine drop-down menu.